Recent Posts

 5/15/2023 (Permalink)

-There are many factors that can contribute to extensive commercial damage occurring such as fires due to unforeseen circumstances, facility usage wear and tear, down to the most basic of unexpected water damage.
-No matter what the source of the damage is, this downtime can be costly to your business and your customers.
+There are many factors that can contribute to extensive commercial damage occurring - fires due to unforeseen circumstances, facility usage wear and tear, unexpected water damage from weather, etc. No matter what the source of the damage is, this downtime can be costly to your business and to your customers.
 When unexpected damage at your commercial property happens, how do you know to what level and extent?
-Below we have described our grading system that we use to determine the level of which your property is assessed and categorized to begin mitigation.
+Below is an overview of our grading system that we use to determine the level of which your property is assessed and categorized to begin mitigation:

 Level 1